fivetran/dbt_app_reporting/README.md

 ```

 ### Step 4: Disable and Enable Source Tables
-Your app platform connectors might not sync every table that this package expects.
+Your app platform connections might not sync every table that this package expects.
 If your syncs exclude certain tables, it is because you either don't use that functionality in your respective app platforms or have actively excluded some tables from your syncs.

 If you use subscriptions and have the follow tables enabled for:
 - Apple App Store